Menu

 Related Biography: Mikey Day

-Heather Miriam Watson was born on May 19, 1992 in Saint Peter Port.
-She was born to Michelle and Ian Watson.
-Her mom is from Papua New Guinea and her father is British.
-Her father worked as the managing director of Guernsey Electricity from 1995 until his retirement in 2010.
-She has one brother and two sisters.
+Heather Miriam Watson was born on May 19, 1992, in Saint Peter Port, Guernsey.
+She is the daughter of Michelle, who is originally from Papua New Guinea, and Ian Watson, a British national who served as the managing director of Guernsey Electricity from 1995 until his retirement in 2010.
+Heather has one brother and two sisters.

 Quick Facts